113-GittiGidiyor-Java-Spring-Bootcamp/fourth-homework-muhittinpalamutcu/README.md

 ---

 ### 2- Course API endpoints
-These endpoints allow a user to handle course CRUD operations as well as allow instructor register and student registry through to course.
+These endpoints allow a user to handle course CRUD operations as well as allow instructor registry and student registry through to course.

 #### - GET
 ```bash